wolfrage76/windows-plotman/README.md

 https://github.com/ericaltendorf/plotman

-Please contact me at: chia@ifhya.com or join us on discord in the #chia channel: https://discord.gg/JESmva9R
+Please contact me at: chia@ifhya.com or Wolfrage on discord in the #chia channel: https://discord.gg/JESmva9R - pop in and say hi!

 ## Known issues: